Magnesium Glycinate vs Magnesium Oxide: Which Is Better for Sleep, Absorption & Recovery?

 It may be the form.

-Two of the most widely available forms are magnesium oxide and magnesium glycinate.
-While both contain magnesium, their absorption rates and physiological effects differ significantly.
+Three of the most widely available forms are magnesium glycinate, magnesium citrate, and magnesium oxide.
+While all three contain magnesium, their absorption rates, digestive tolerance, and physiological effects differ significantly.

 What Is Magnesium Oxide?